 Who or what do you think can restrict the freeholder's right to use the land as they wish?
 Write down any restrictions you can think of.

-The freehold has no time limit but will go on indefinitely.
+The freehold has no true limit, but is capable of going on indefinitely.

 Leasehold

 A leasehold is derived from a freehold interest (or another leasehold interest) and has two key elements, which are

 - a fixed duration - exclusive possession